Subscribe to Reality with our new

-Members can visit our website: www.realitykitchen.org, to order a “CSB” box filled with your favorite breads, pretzels, pastries, pies, soups, growlers to go, meals prepared in house, bulk food items, locally sourced specialty products, gift certificates and more.
+Members can order a “CSB” box filled with your favorite breads, pretzels, sweet treats, pies, and other goodies.
+Soon we will also be adding soups, growlers to go, meals prepared in house, bulk food items, locally sourced specialty products, gift certificates and more.
 Each week/month our product list will have new flavors and items to choose from that will always include GF and vegan options.

-Go to our online Member Store to place orders weekly, bi-monthly or monthly and your selections will be prepared for delivery to your door or boxed and available for you to pick up at the café after 12 noon each Friday.
+Go to our online Member Store to place orders weekly, bi-monthly or monthly and your selections will be prepared for delivery to your door or boxed and available for you to pick up at the café, the following week, after 12 noon each Friday.

 We ask you to commit to spend a minimum of $50 each month with us over the membership year.
 There is no limit on what you can spend, of course, and your orders can vary from week to week during the month.
 This base income will give our baking team the opportunity to better plan their production, develop new products to suit the interests and needs of our customers and, most importantly, help our Supported Staff continue to be successful in their goals for employment path experiences in an integrated workplace setting.